Hold Me Mummy

 and when I’m hungry I’ll give you a sign.

 I’ll squirm or wriggle.
-Open eyes mean it’s time.
+Grasping hands mean it’s time.

 Constant feeding is normal, you’re doing just fine,